radiodan/provision/README.md

 You can view all the possible steps by running `./provision`.
 Setting a `LOG_LEVEL` environment variable to `info` will hide the output of the provisioning commands.

+## SSH Key

+You should overwrite `steps/ssh/files/id_radiodan.pub` with your own public SSH key.
+After provisioning, you can use this key to ssh/scp files onto the Pi without having to enter a password.